synominit/docker-radarr-alpine/README.md

 ## Notes
-This image is run as a non root user so in order to correctly map the folders to allow read and writing users will have to be created on the host specifically for this purpose.
-A script will be added for ease of use, for now the following users will need to be created:
+This image is run as a non root user in order to correctly map the folders to allow read and writing.
+Users will have to be created on the host specifically for this purpose.
+A script will be added for ease of use, for now the following command can be run on the host:
 `adduser -M --uid 72327 --no-create-home radarr`

 Then map the created user to the folders on the host with the appropriate permissions